 in our catalog or contact the appropriate department chair for additional information.

-You may test-out of a number of general education courses.
-When you pass a departmentally approved test in a general education
+You may test out of a number of general education courses.
+When you pass a departmentally approved test in a

 course, the requirement to enroll in the course is waived.
-You don't earn credit when you test-out, but the course applies toward fulfillment of the General Education Program
+You don't earn credit when you test out, but the course applies toward fulfillment of the

 requirement.
-For example, if you test-out of Communication 101, you satisfy the Communication 101 GDR without enrolling in the course.
+For example, if you test out of Communication 101, you satisfy the Communication 101 general education requirement without enrolling in the course.

 section of our catalog or contact individual departments for more information about their test-out opportunities.